StevenBlack/vocab/README.md

 This is a nice word because the word has nothing to do with outer space—it means "milk-like."
 The only overlap in the intended and misused meanings then would be the Milky Way.
 Coffee creamers are galactoid.
 So is the blood of many insects.

+### galagog
+n. the state of being simultaneously entranced and unsettled by the vastness of the cosmos, which makes your deepest concerns feel laughably quaint, yet vanishingly rare.
+(Dictionary of Obscure Sorrows)

 ### Gambler's Fallacy